• HOME

 I guarantee that if you don’t experience noticeable results within three days after your session, and you’ve actively followed the self-care practices you were given, your next session is free.
 I'm committed to your results.

-Traces of hypnotic practices date back thousands of years.
-Yet, despite its long and respected history, hypnosis remains clouded in mystery, often misunderstood or misrepresented.
-Download "The Timeless Art of Hypnosis" for fun facts!
+Evidence of hypnotic practices dates back thousands of years, but hypnosis is still often misunderstood or misrepresented.
+Download "The Timeless Art of Hypnosis" for some fun facts!

 The Timeless Art of Hypnosis (pdf)